BrAmaral/Purple-Team-Resources/Tool_References.md

 [wapiti3](https://wapiti-scanner.github.io/) - Very reliable web application vulnerability scanner \
 [nikto](https://github.com/sullo/nikto) - A web server vulnerability scanner

+### Reverse Proxy
+[Ngrok](https://ngrok.com/) - Most popular service for exposing a local server \
+[Pagekite](https://pagekite.net/) - Alternative to Ngrok.
+Open-Source tool to make your localhost part of the Web \
+[localtunnel](https://theboroer.github.io/localtunnel-www/) - Allows you to easily share a web service on your local development machine without messing with DNS and firewall settings \
+[Fast Reverse Proxy](https://gofrp.org/en/) - Helps you expose your service behind a firewall or NAT to the public internet.

 ### Tools Repositories & Sources
 [KitPloit Blog](https://www.kitploit.com/) - A reliable source of new security tools for different purposes